mmanning95/Veteran_e-Post_Hub/Presentations/Sprint Presentations.md

 ## Showcase Presentation
 - [Showcase](https://youtu.be/VvqAsIPeQY4)

-Feel free to refer to these links during your discussions or for further insights into our work.
-Additional videos will be added as we progress through upcoming sprints.
+Please feel free to refer to these links during your talks or for additional insights into our work.